niolabs/docs/docs/system-designer/README.md

 The nio System Designer is the graphical user interface used to build your nio system.

-> Take the [System Designer Workshop](https://workshops.n.io/system-designer) to go hands-on with the system Designer

 {% video %}https://www.youtube.com/watch?v=GFs5EK6zao8{% endvideo %}

+> Take the [System Designer Workshop](https://workshops.n.io/system-designer) to go hands-on with the System Designer

 ---
 ## System Designer Navigation